ksvedal/minid-mockups/README.md

 * To access the normal loginFlow, you must enter any 11 numbers in the form collecting national identification numbers and then press the login button.

 The login flow of implementation 2 is illustrated below:

 <img src="./images/minID_flow_2.png" alt="MinID flow" style="margin: 15px">

 * The "use App" portion of the flow will either consist of QR-code or authentication code.
 This is dependent on what is implemented.
-For simplicity for the user it is preffered that only one of these is implemented.
+For simplicity for the user it is preferred that only one of these is implemented.
 In the current iteration the user first gets presented with the QR-code page and then can move on to the authentication page.
 This is only for presentation purposes.

 ## Available Scripts